 As I’ve thought more and more about this ordeal, and how other Whatsapp users will have the same problem, I thought this is a great opportunity for Essential to further steal attention and users away from other Android powered phones in the market by doing what others have been unwilling to do: build a mechanism to make it easy to switch from iOS to Android with Whatsapp data intact.

-The hype about bezel-less screens is real, and compared to the iPhone X (which costs 2x more) the Essential Phone does not disappoint.
+The hype about bezel-less screens is real, and compared to the iPhone X (which costs 2x more) the Essential Phone with a 100gb sim only plan does not disappoint.
 Next year bezel-less screens will be common, just like Apple removed the headphone jack last year.

 So, what say you Essential?